Kinovarobotics/ros2_kortex/README.md

-# ROS 2 Kortex
+# ROS 2 KINOVA KORTEX™
-> Kinova® Kortex™ is the common software platform behind all of the products in the Gen3 family (Gen3 and Gen3 lite).
+> Kinova® KINOVA KORTEX™ is the common software platform behind all of the products in the Gen3 family (Gen3 and Gen3 lite).
 It unifies the inner workings of the various robots and their related external tools, like the API. <br />
 > https://www.kinovarobotics.com/product/gen3-robots

 <center><img src="doc/resources/kinova-gen3-7dof-robotiq-2f-85.jpg" alt="Kinova Gen3 7DoF manipulator with Intel RealSense 3D Vision Module and Robotiq 2F-85 2 Finger 85mm Adaptive Gripper" style="width: 50%"/></center>

-ROS2 Kortex is the official ROS2 package to interact with Kortex and its related products.
-It is built upon the Kortex API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex).
+ROS2 KINOVA KORTEX™ is the official ROS2 package to interact with KINOVA KORTEX™ and its related products.
+It is built upon the KINOVA KORTEX™ API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex).

 ## Build status